-At Westbury School we try to provide some extra curricular activities, which will give our children more experiences than they are sometimes able to have during the school day.
-The after school clubs will include Gym, K'Nex, Netball, Karate, Choir and Rugby.
-Storytime club and Football club take place at lunchtimes.
+At Westbury School we try to provide a wide-range of extra curricular activities, which will give our children more experiences than they are sometimes able to have during the school day.
+The after school clubs may include Drama, Football, Netball, Dodgeball, Karate, Art, Percussion, Storytime club and Dance.

-At other times throughout the year the children participate in various festivals and competitions including the Country Dance festival, Nature Quiz and various sporting challenges.
+At other times throughout the year the children participate in various festivals and competitions including the Country Dance festival and various sporting challenges.

 The Year 5 and 6 children are able to participate in cycling proficiency training which is organised by the LA Road Safety Department.
 Every other year, in the summer term, Year 5/6 children take part in a residential visit.
-The next one takes place in 2016.
+The next one takes place in 2020.